EstebanPosada/Rick-Morty-Challenge/README.md

 # 🌐 Networking
 Implemented using Retrofit
-All API calls are wrapped with a safeApiCall helper returning a Resource type:
+All API calls are wrapped using a safeApiCall helper that returns a Resource type, which standardizes success and error handling across the app
 * Success
 * Error (mapped to domain-level errors)